Default HPA Behaviour

 If you set 70% as the usage target, Kubernetes would only scale up if it went above 77%, and scale down if it went below 63%.

-Here is the problem with with fixed 10%?
+Here is the problem with fixed 10%?

 Sometimes you want the system to react quickly when traffic spikes.
 Other times, you want it to be more cautious to avoid constant scaling up and down.

-Now in Kubernetes v1.33, you can set separate tolerance levels for scaling up and scaling down.
+But now, you can set separate tolerance levels for scaling up and scaling down.

-HPA Tolerance Levels (alpha feature)
+HPA Tolerance Levels (beta feature)

-HPA Tolerance Levels is a new alpha feature in Kubernetes v1.33 that allows you to customize how sensitive your Horizontal Pod Autoscaler (HPA) is to metric changes
+This allows you to customize how sensitive your Horizontal Pod Autoscaler (HPA) is to metric changes

 This means you can make HPA respond faster when traffic increases (scale up quickly) and wait longer when traffic slows down (avoid scaling down too fast).